 You can also book and pay for your housing by going to AirBnB.com and see what is available in each city.
 I recommend searching for, booking and paying for a place in “Old Havana” or “Vedado” for your first 2-3 nights.
 After that, you can wing it.
 Each BnB owner will be able to suggest nearby things to see and do.
 They will also recommend BnB’s in other areas.

 Group travel guidelines essentially have not changed, and a “group” consists of as few as two people.
 For more information on individual travel, please go to my Cuba Newsletter and scroll down to the article I wrote for December 10, 2016. http://www.jameslewisrn.com/blog

 I have never been overly concerned about hurricane season, which peaks in August and September.
 Would you not visit Miami during those months, or not visit San Francisco because it has earthquakes?
 At least you will be warned about hurricanes 3-4 days in advance in any particular area.
 The Cubans are very good at managing hurricane evacuation and relocation, especially with regards to tourists—their number one source of revenue.
-In general, as the fall becomes winter, the weather improves in Cuba while it gets colder in the States, and each month brings more tourists.
-If you decide today to visit Cuba, you can be there tomorrow with a General License, have a great time, and return with no hassles.
+In general, as the fall becomes winter, the weather improves in Cuba while it gets colder in the States, and each month brings more visitors.
+If you decide today to visit Cuba, you can legally travel there tomorrow with a General License, have a great time, and return with no hassles.
 Call or email us if you have any questions.